2017 Accredited Online Nurse Practitioner Programs

 - Health Assessment & Diagnosis: Nursing students learn how to interview patients and perform physical exams.

-Accreditation should be a very critical factor in your decision to choose an online degree or certificate NP program.
+Accreditation is an important factor to consider when deciding which online degree or certificate NP program to attend.
 One of the most important reasons for attending an accredited program is that most professional nursing certification exams are only open to candidates who have completed an accredited degree program.
-When a program is accredited, it means that it meets the high standards set by independent agencies with regard to its curriculum, the qualifications of its faculty, and its ability to prepare well-educated graduates.
-Accreditation also ensures that the credits you earn will be transferable to other accredited institutions and that your program will help you meet the eligibility requirements for financial aid.
+When a program is accredited, it means that it meets the nationally-recognized standards set by independent agencies with regard to curriculum and the qualifications of faculty, among other things.
+Accreditation also helps to ensure that the credits you earn will be transferable to other accredited institutions and that you will be eligible for federal financial aid.

-NP programs can either be accredited by programmatic accrediting agencies, such as the Accreditation Commission for Education in Nursing, Inc. (ACEN) or the Commission on Collegiate Nursing Education (CCNE), or by institutional accrediting agencies, such as the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Prospective NPs should choose online degrees that are accredited by programmatic accrediting agencies, such as the Accreditation Commission for Education in Nursing, Inc. (ACEN) or the Commission on Collegiate Nursing Education (CCNE), and by institutional accrediting agencies, such as the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The US Department of Education and the Council for Higher Education Accreditation maintain databases of all accredited schools and programs.

 All US states regulate the practices of nurse practitioners.
 Depending on the state, licensed NPs may be referred to as either an Advanced Practice Registered Nurse (APRN) or an Advanced Registered Nurse Practitioner (ARNP).
 Many states still accept an MSN with a concentration in NP studies as qualification to earn a license to practice; however, some states are slowly phasing this degree out in place of a doctoral degree.
-Because NPs perform extensive tasks, it follows that they have a more extensive education.
 Applicants should consult their state's licensing board and talk to current NPs in their state to determine if the laws are likely to change soon.
 Those who do not need a doctorate for licensure purposes will probably find that a master’s degree program meets their professional needs.

 To work as an NP anywhere in the United States, you must obtain a license through your state's nursing board.
 You should first look to achieve certification (otherwise known as the Certified Nurse Practitioner) through the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.
 However, to even be able to sit for the NP certification exam, you must meet a number of eligibility requirements.
-For example, the certification eligibility criteria for the Family Nurse Practitioner-Board Certified includes holding an active RN license that was administered in the United States and having obtained a master's, post-master's, or doctorate degree from a program accredited by the Commission on Collegiate Nursing Education or the National League for Nursing Accrediting Commission.
-For more information on the various tracks that are available and their corresponding programs, check out our comprehensive list of accredited online nursing practitioner programs sorted by specialty.
+For example, the certification eligibility criteria for the Family Nurse Practitioner-Board Certified includes holding an active RN license that was administered in the United States and having obtained a master's, post-master's, or doctoral degree from a program accredited by the Commission on Collegiate Nursing Education or the National League for Nursing Accrediting Commission.

 Nurse-midwives can find more information about certification through the American College of Nurse-Midwives.
 The National Association of Clinical Nurse Specialists and the American Association of Nurse Anesthetists may also have relevant information, depending on your particular nurse practitioner specialization.